Please note: Applications are open and will close on November 9th, 2025.

 — Our Mission

-Our mission is to help those with a TBI who are vulnerable and do not have access to rehabilitation or support services, to improve their ability to live a full and meaningful life.
+Our mission is to help those with a TBI who are marginalized and underserved, and do not have access to rehabilitation or support services, to improve their ability to live a full and meaningful life.

 02.